Pimento (Better Call Saul): Production

 This episode was written and directed by Thomas Schnauz, who also wrote "Nacho" earlier in the season.

 Steven Ogg's character is named Sobchak in the script for the show, but never referred to by name, and later only named as the alias "Mr. X" in the fifth-season episode "Dedicado a Max".
 The name was selected by Schnauz in reference to John Goodman's character Walter Sobchak in The Big Lebowski.

+A flashback scene was filmed for this episode featuring a young Jimmy McGill witnessing his father getting scammed by a grifter, but was dropped for time constraints.
+However, the staff chose not to release the scene as a bonus feature for the first season home video release out of hopes of using it further down the line; the scene would eventually be used for the second season episode "Inflatable".

 Reception

 Upon airing, the episode received 2.38 million American viewers, and an 18–49 rating of 1.1.

 The episode received critical acclaim, with many critics praising the plot twist at the end and the performances from Bob Odenkirk and Michael McKean.
 On Rotten Tomatoes, based on 20 reviews, it received a 100% approval rating with an average score of 8.8 out of 10.
 The site's consensus reads, "A terrifically-acted, heart-wrenching revelation, mixed with a tough and powerful subplot for Mike, makes "Pimento" a superior penultimate episode of a consistently strong season."
 Roth Cornet of IGN gave the episode a 9.0 rating, concluding, "Better Call Saul revealed the betrayal that may very well be at the heart of what turns Jimmy McGill into Saul Goodman, as this stunningly crafted story continues to unfold."
 The Telegraph rated the episode 4 out of 5 stars.
 Odenkirk submitted this episode when nominated for the Emmy for Best Actor.